Your cover letter or letter of intent is an employer’s first impression of you as a possible candidate for their open position.

 By including no more than these four topics, you’ll avoid boring your audience with a long-winded letter, and you will cover all the necessary information that interests the hiring manager.

-If you’re unsure of what you should include in your professional cover letter, here are some tips to help you:
+If you’re unsure of what you should incorporate in your professional cover letter, below are writing tips to help you:

-The first paragraph of your letter should include some important details:
+The first paragraph of your letter should consist of important details:

 • Which job are you applying for?